-AC - Analog Comparator
+AC - Analog Comparator on page 451

-If the Run in Standby bit (RUNSTDBY) in the Control A register (DAC.CTRLA) is written to '1' and CLK\PER is available, the DAC will continue to operate in Standby sleep mode.
+If the Run in Standby bit (RUNSTDBY) in the Control A register (DAC.CTRLA) is written to '1' and CLK PER is available, the DAC will continue to operate in Standby sleep mode.
 If RUNSTDBY bit is zero, the DAC will stop the conversion in Standby sleep mode.